agporto/ml-morph/README.md

 Machine-learning tools for landmark-based morphometrics

+Citation:
-Porto & Voje (2019) A fast, accurate and general model for automated landmarking of biological images.
-Submitted.
+Porto, A. and Voje, K.L., 2020.
+ML‐morph: A fast, accurate and general approach for automated detection and landmarking of biological structures in images.
+Methods in Ecology and Evolution, 11(4), pp.500-512.

 ![Alt text](logo.png)